 Find New Ways to Improve Your Physical and Mental Health

-Yoga Connections in Smithfield and Goldsboro is a locally owned and operated yoga studio that aims to help yoga students in the Raleigh, Smithfield, Clayton, Benson and Goldsboro areas find their physical and spiritual balance.
+Our yoga studio in Smithfield is a locally owned and operated that aims to help yoga students in the Raleigh, Smithfield, Clayton, Benson and Goldsboro areas find their physical and spiritual balance.

 For more information, schedule a class, or purchase a yoga class pass, call 919-971-1431 or come visit us in the studio.